Folding bike locks offer the best of both worlds when it comes to weight, bulkiness, and security compared to cable and U-locks.

 1. Size and Length

-The size and length of a folding lock are important for two reasons.
+The size and length are important for two reasons.

 These factors determine how much you can wrap the lock around when unfolded as well as how easy it is to store when it is folded up.